dvirtz/modern-cpp/07_chrono/chrono.md

 ## custom representations

-users can use any arithmetics type as the underlying represenations
+users can use any arithmetics type as the underlying representations

 ```cpp
 ///hide